patrisiu/hugmeter/README.md

 Furthermore, the sharing feature is unidirectional, meaning that individuals can choose whom to share their location with without expecting a reciprocal sharing response.
 Users can silently add and remove Huggers without warning to preserve their privacy.

+In addition, HugMeter allows you to organize your Huggers into different groups, giving you control over whom you share your location with and stay connected with loved ones in various ways.

 Thanks to the collaboration of the Hug Testers, new features are under development, but the main purpose of the app is to help people share love through hugs and let them know we care :)